 Our message should be clear.
 We need to reformat our minds, get a sound understanding of what constitutes domestic violence, subdue the inherent societal hypocrisy and view domestic abuse as completely destructive, as opposed to implicitly or expressly accepting that there are gradations of domestic abuse.

-If you we are going to stamp it out, we need to make sure that the “stamp out” lasts.
+If we are going to stamp it out, we need to make sure that the “stamp out” lasts.